MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-prepare-for-upload-vhd-image.md

 	ms.date="08/10/2016"
 	ms.author="genli"/>

-# Prepare a Windows VHD in order to upload to Azure
+# Prepare a Windows VHD to upload to Azure

 The following are recommended steps for preparing Windows VHD for Azure: